DEVA-MARIE BECK

 In collaboration with the Congress of NGO's in Consultative Status with the UN (CoNGO), Dr. Beck has contributed two UN Civil Society Development Forum panel presentations to prepare for UN ECOSOC Annual Ministerial Reviews for Global Health in Geneva (2009) and for Gender Equality, Empowerment of Women and Development Cooperation in New York City (2010).

-Her multi-disciplinary education in arts and science both shaped her commitment to become a nurse specializing in clinical critical care and women's health (1976 - 2002) and global health (1992 - present).
-Dr. Beck holds a PhD in Interdisciplinary Nursing and International Development from the Union Institute & University (2002) for her groundbreaking research to articulate Florence Nightingale’s relevance to today’s international health, development, education and media.
+Her multi-disciplinary education in arts and science both shaped her commitment to become a nurse specializing in clinical critical care and women's health (1976 - 2002) and global health and global civil society (1992 - present).
+Dr. Beck holds a PhD in Interdisciplinary Nursing and International Development from the Union Institute (2002) for her groundbreaking research to articulate Florence Nightingale’s relevance to today’s international health, development, education and media.

 In 2019, Dr. Beck returned to Canada's National Capital Region—after residing in the Manitoba prairie towns of Neepawa and Kelwood for seven years.
-While in Manitoba, she expanded her understanding of grassroots views and local-to-global outreach through membership in Rotary International and Inner Wheel International, where she also served as District Chair.
+While in Manitoba, she expanded her understanding of grassroots views and local-to-global outreach through membership in Rotary International and International Inner Wheel, where she also served as District Chair.

-Dr. Beck's primary goal is to continue to engage and empower nurses, midwives and concerned citizens to be advocates for the most pressing health and development needs of our time — at local-to-global levels.
+Dr. Beck's primary goal is to continue to engage and empower nurses, midwives and concerned citizens to be public advocates for the most pressing health and development needs of our time — at grassroots-to-global levels.

-Her multi-disciplinary education in arts and science both shaped her commitment to become a nurse specializing in clinical critical care and women's health (1976 - 2002) and global health (1992 - present).
-Dr. Beck holds a PhD in Interdisciplinary Nursing and International Development from the Union Institute & University (2002) for her groundbreaking research to articulate Florence Nightingale’s relevance to today’s international health, development, education and media.
+Her multi-disciplinary education in arts and science both shaped her commitment to become a nurse specializing in clinical critical care and women's health (1976 - 2002) and global health and global civil society (1992 - present).
+Dr. Beck holds a PhD in Interdisciplinary Nursing and International Development from the Union Institute (2002) for her groundbreaking research to articulate Florence Nightingale’s relevance to today’s international health, development, education and media.

 In 2019, Dr. Beck returned to Canada's National Capital Region—after residing in the Manitoba prairie towns of Neepawa and Kelwood for seven years.
-While in Manitoba, she expanded her understanding of grassroots views and local-to-global outreach through membership in Rotary International and Inner Wheel International, where she also served as District Chair.
+While in Manitoba, she expanded her understanding of grassroots views and local-to-global outreach through membership in Rotary International and International Inner Wheel, where she also served as District Chair.

-Dr. Beck's primary goal is to continue to engage and empower nurses, midwives and concerned citizens to be advocates for the most pressing health and development needs of our time — at local-to-global levels.
+Dr. Beck's primary goal is to continue to engage and empower nurses, midwives and concerned citizens to be public advocates for the most pressing health and development needs of our time — at grassroots-to-global levels.

 Selected Publications